hunar4321/particle-life/README.md

 Some Interesting Patterns to Reproduce:
 -------------------------------------
 You don't need to be exact with the parameters to reproduce these patterns.
 The best way to get interesting patterns: First try random paramter explorations, once you find an intersting pattern then try to slowly fine-tune it.
-To avoid being stuck at a local maximum, you can make some occasional big paramter jumps.
+To avoid being stuck at a local maximum, you can make some occasional big parameter jumps.
 This way interesting & different patterns keep poping up.

 ![](images/some_patterns.jpg)

 Code
 ----------------
-Source code available in both C++ (you need OpenFrameworks library to compile it) and javascript
+Source code available in both C++ and javascript

 The javascript code is as simple as this ( watch this YouTube video for a walkthrough tutorial: https://youtu.be/0Kx4Y9TVMGg )
 ```